pamsler/keypasser/README.md

 - **One-Time File Sharing**: Encrypted file uploads (up to 20MB) with one-time download and auto-deletion.
 - Malware Scanning & File-Type Blocking: Uploads are streamed to ClamAV (clamd); EICAR and known malware are blocked.
 - Admin Notifications: When a malicious file is detected, an alert email is sent to the default admin (ADMIN_EMAIL) with user, file name/type/size, IP, and timestamp.
 Localized EN/DE.

 ---

+## 📦 Single or multiple files

+- **Single file**: Works as before — the recipient gets a one-time download link.
+- **Multiple files**: Select or drag-and-drop several files; KeyPasser **packages them into a ZIP** and creates one one-time link.
+- **Security & UX**: The same TTL, password protection, malware scanning, and branded email apply to both modes.

+> Note: The ZIP is created server-side just-in-time and is destroyed after the first successful download or expiry.

+---